Law of Jersey: Human rights

 The Human Rights (Jersey) Law 2000, based closely on the United Kingdom's Human Rights Act 1998, requires Jersey courts so far as possible to interpret legislation so that it is compatible with rights and freedoms guaranteed by the European Convention on Human Rights.
-Jersey public bodies are required to act in conformity with Convention rights.
+Jersey public authorities are required to act in conformity with Convention rights.
+Jersey courts have power to make a 'declaration of incompatibility' if they decide that a Law violates one of the ECHR rights.
+The first such declaration was granted by the Jersey Court of Appeal in April 2024.

-In January 2012, Jersey introduced laws to recognise same-sex civil partnerships.
+In 2022, the States Assembly adopted the Children (Convention Rights) (Jersey) Law 2022.
+This 'indirectly' incorporates rights from the Convention on the Rights of the Child.
+It requires public office-holders to consider children's rights when they develop policies, laws and practices which impact children and young people.

-Language of Jersey law
+Language

 During the 20th century, the main working language of the Jersey legal system changed from French to English.
 Before the 1930s, almost all legislation passed by the States Assembly was in French.
 Since then, French is used only where new legislation makes amendments to legislation originally drafted in French.

 The conveyancing of immoveable property was carried out using contracts drafted in French until October 2006, after which contracts were required to be in English.
 Several French words and expressions used in Jersey differ from Standard French.